-- Stormwater conveyance mains Length (center of manhole/catch basin to center of manhole/catch basin), diameter, material, slope, direction of flow, note "private" if applicable, for privately maintained facilities.
+- 1) Stormwater conveyance mains Length (center of manhole/catch basin to center of manhole/catch basin), diameter, material, slope, direction of flow, note "private" if applicable, for privately maintained facilities.
 Show all private systems (e.g., to apartments, condominiums, commercial sites, and joint-use side storm drains).
-Label private system components as "PRIVATE SYSTEM". - 2) Ditches Length, direction of flow, material and slope of all constructed open channels, note "private" if applicable. - 3) Laterals Lengths, depth, station (stationing of stubs referenced from downstream structure), distance from property line.
-List slope if different than standard 2% and size if different than standard 6". - Structures Structure types (e.g., CB, CB2, manhole, etc.), cover types, rim elevations, invert elevations (indicate direction of flow IN or OUT), size (diameter). - 5) On-Site Stormwater Management BMPs: - a.
+Label private system components as "PRIVATE SYSTEM". - 2) Ditches Length, direction of flow, material and slope of all constructed open channels, note "private" if applicable. - 3) Stubs Lengths, depth, station (stationing of stubs referenced from downstream structure), distance from property line.
+List slope if different than standard 2% and size if different than standard 6". - 4) Structures Structure types (e.g., CB, CB2, manhole, etc.), cover types, rim elevations, invert elevations (indicate direction of flow IN or OUT), size (diameter).
+Where new pipes connect to existing structures, the Utilities Asset number of the existing structure shall be noted on the drawing.
+Asset numbers can be obtained from the City's GIS data download webpage. - 5) On-Site Stormwater Management BMPs: - a.
 Locations, topographic features and dimensions of all On-site Stormwater Management, Flow Control, and Water Quality Treatment BMPs.
+Include

-Include bottom and top elevations, sideslopes, and longitudinal slopes.
+- bottom and top elevations, side slopes, and longitudinal slopes.
 In plan view, include labeled contour lines at 1-foot intervals. - b.
-As-built revisions to any detail drawings that provide information associated with On-site Stormwater Management BMPs, such as crosssections, lining material specifications (e.g. grass, plantings, etc.), plan or profile views, spillway elevations, inlet and outlet types, locations, and sizes, etc.
+As-built revisions to any detail drawings that provide information associated with On-site Stormwater Management BMPs, such as cross-sections, lining material specifications (e.g. grass, plantings, etc.), plan or profile views, spillway elevations, inlet and outlet types, locations, and sizes, etc. - c.

-- c.
 Location, type, size and elevation at tops, inverts and bottoms of any drainage system facilities adjacent to each pond, such as control structures, catch basins, etc. - d.
 Dimensions from Right-of-Way centerline or property line. - e.
 Notes and details about unusual situations and features. - f.
 Plant details including types, locations, and sizes of plants. - g.
-For private storm drainage systems (collection, on-site stormwater management, flow control, and treatment), the Professional Engineer shall submit a compliance letter, on a form furnished by the Utilities Department, for constructed stormwater management facilities. - h.
+For private storm drainage systems (collection, on-site stormwater management, flow control, and treatment), the responsible Professional Engineer shall submit a compliance letter, on a form furnished by the Utilities Department, for constructed stormwater management facilities. - h.
 For Single Family Private Systems, including On-site Stormwater Management BMPs on individual lots, use the approved storm design as shown on the building permit site plan as the basis for the as-built.
 Make revisions as necessary to reflect field changes.
 The changes need not be drafted (e.g. they can be edits marked on the site plan), but they must be readable.